wp-plugins/backup-wp/readme.txt

 Also Wordpress Backup works in background not in the browser mode which reduces the pain of waiting even for large databases which can take a while to backup.

-Wordpress Backup provides
+Wordpress Backup provides - Wordpress Backup

-* Incredibly easy and fast manual backup creation
+* Incredibly easy and fast manual backup creation - Wordpress Backup
-* Easy one click restoration either from history records or backup files
+* Easy one click restoration either from history records or backup files - Wordpress Backup
-* Backup automatization
+* Backup automatization - Wordpress Backup
-* Backup options customization & optimization
+* Backup options customization & optimization - Wordpress Backup
-* Get notified through the whole process
+* Get notified through the whole process - Wordpress Backup
-* Emergency support
+* Emergency support - Wordpress Backup

+The Wordpress backup plugin is a good choice for big websites that contain both a lot of data in both files and database.
+You can always keep backups of you Wordpress site in safe places.
+The idea came to our mind after losing thousands of files, so we thought, why don't create a backup plugin which can help us to backup and restore easily our Wordpress sites?
+So we created this plugin and we hope that you will enjoy it.
+After you are done, you can be sure that your files are safe and whenever needed you can restore all the data back, using the Wordpress backup plugin.

 ### If you think, that you found a bug in our [WordPress Backup](http://sygnoos.com/wpbackup/) plugin or have any question contact us at [support@sygnoos.com](mailto:support@sygnoos.com).